coin-or/CyLP/README.rst

 Documentation
 ===============
-You may access cylp's documentation:
+You may access CyLP's documentation:

 1. *Online* : Please visit http://mpy.github.io/cylpdoc/

-2. *Offline* : To install cylp's documentation in your repository, you need Sphinx (http://sphinx.pocoo.org/).
+2. *Offline* : To install CyLP's documentation in your repository, you need Sphinx (http://sphinx.pocoo.org/).
 You can generate the documentation by going to cylp/doc and run ``make html`` or ``make latex`` and access the documentation under cylp/doc/build.
 You can also run ``make doctest`` to